liguge/AMSGradP-for-intelligent-fault-diagnosis/readme.md

 # AMSGradP
-This is AdamP implementation of pytorch version of  [Fault diagnosis for small samples based on attention mechanism ](https://www.sciencedirect.com/science/article/pii/S0263224121011507)
+This is AMSGradP implementation of pytorch version of  [Fault diagnosis for small samples based on attention mechanism ](https://www.sciencedirect.com/science/article/pii/S0263224121011507)

 **However, in fact, the title [Fault diagnosis for small samples based on interpretable improved space-channel attention mechanism and improved regularization algorithms](https://www.sciencedirect.com/science/article/pii/S0263224121011507) fits the research content of the paper better.**